-- An explanation of how the Bidder's rolling stock, depot and stabling strategies are likely to be affected by north Transpennine electrification and what steps the Bidder has taken in developing these strategies to maintain flexibility to adapt to electrification at minimum cost; - vi.
-An explanation of what rolling stock can reasonably be expected to become surplus to the Franchisee's requirements following completion of future electrification schemes (see the relevant requirement under (A) above) and how the Bidder's proposed rolling stock leasing arrangements would enable any surplus vehicles to be released back to the relevant owners; - vii.
-If the Bidder's proposed Train Fleet includes vehicles that at the time of issuing this ITT are in operation, or are planned to be brought into operation, on another Franchise (and see also section (D) below): - An explanation of their reasons for being confident that the current or successor operator of the 'donor' franchise will be able to secure sufficient, suitable alternative rolling stock to continue to operate their train services to current standards; - Details of how the cascades into the Franchise will be managed; - An explanation of what mitigation the Bidder would use should the incoming cascaded stock be delivered later than assumed in the Bid (bearing in mind the provisions relating to Cascaded Rolling Stock in Schedule 2.2 of the Franchise Agreement) or in an unsatisfactory condition.
-This must include identification of the alternative rolling stock that the Bidder would lease in the event of the Secretary of State requiring the rolling stock to be leased back to the donor franchise under Schedule 2.2; and - viii.
-Term Sheets (i.e. offer letters) for all rolling stock forming part of the Bidder's proposed train fleet, and evidence to support proposals for any new rolling stock (including any offer letters from manufacturers, maintainers and financiers). - (C) SCORING - 5.4.2.13 For meeting, overall, the above requirements to an acceptable standard, Bidders will score 6 in line with Table 7.3 (TransPennine Express marking framework and guidance). - 5.4.2.14 Where a Bidder proposes initiatives funded by Network Rail Regulatory Asset Base, the Department will evaluate the initiative on the basis that is has low confidence that the initiative will be delivered unless the Bidder guarantees an alternative source of funding.
+- Fleet cleaning arrangements; - Any depot and stabling enhancements that may be required, how they are to be funded, and how any resulting disruption will be minimised; - Contingency plans in the event that the anticipated maintenance or stabling capacity cannot be secured at the Bidder's preferred sites; and - An explanation of how the Bidder's rolling stock, depot and stabling strategies are likely to be affected by north Transpennine electrification and what steps the Bidder has taken in developing these strategies to maintain flexibility to adapt to electrification at minimum cost; - vi.
+If the Bidder's proposed Train Fleet includes vehicles that at the time of issuing this ITT are in operation, or are planned to be brought into operation, on another Franchise (and see also Section 5.4.2(D) below): - An explanation of their reasons for being confident that the current or successor operator of the 'donor' franchise will be able to secure sufficient, suitable alternative rolling stock to continue to operate their train services to current standards; - Details of how the cascades into the Franchise will be managed; and - An explanation of what mitigation the Bidder would use should the incoming cascaded stock be delivered later than assumed in the Bid (bearing in mind the provisions relating to Cascaded Rolling Stock in Schedule 2.2 of the Franchise Agreement) or in an unsatisfactory condition.
+This must include identification of the alternative rolling stock that the Bidder would lease in the event of the Secretary of State requiring the rolling stock to be leased back to the donor franchise under Schedule 2.2; - vii.
+Term Sheets (i.e. offer letters) for all rolling stock forming part of the Bidder's proposed Train Fleet, and evidence to support proposals for new rolling stock (including any offer letters from manufacturers, maintainers and financiers).

+5.4.2.12 Where a Bidder proposes Initiatives funded by Network Rail's Regulatory Asset Base, the Department will evaluate the Initiative on the basis that it has low confidence that the Initiative will be delivered, unless the Bidder guarantees an alternative source of funding.